-Previous research is dominated by the view that venture capital (VC) thrives in market-based systems alone.
+Previous research is dominated by the view that venture capital (VC) thrives in market-based systems alone while the role of a bank-based system has been rejected.
 The paper compares the role of the two systems in VC development using financial markets and financial institutions as proxies.
 The paper analyses a unique dataset of 31 economies over the period 2005-2017 employing two-step system generalized method of moments (GMM) estimation technique.
 The paper finds that financial markets, financial institutions, and interaction of financial markets and financial institutions exert a strong and positive effect on VC fundraising.
-This means there is complementarity between financial markets and financial institutions to explain VC fundraising.
+This means that there is complementarity between financial markets and financial institutions to explain VC fundraising.
 The findings emphasize that development of financial institutions are equally important for VC markets as they reduce market frictions through networking and intermediation skills.